karu369/Assignment/README.md

-## Hello guys my name is karthik You can Know more about me fron my portfolio you can find my portfolio to the right named as Assignment
+## Hello guys my name is karthik You can Know more about me from my portfolio you can find my portfolio to the right named as Assignment
+## and in that Assignment there is a file called assignment-2.
+In that u can find the files.

 ### Support or Contact